Criminal Justice Focus

 -

-Electives: 25 credits - See advisor for approved list of electives.
-No more than 15 credits may be taken from the Restricted Course List.
+25 credits - See advisor for approved list of electives.
+No more than 15 credits may be taken from the Restricted Course List (no more than 3 PHED credits).

 AA-DTA Outcomes